 Marketing teams and organizations can take advantage of understanding population, age, gender, race, and even things like median household income down to zip code granularity to inform geographic regions to target their budget.

 Similarly, micro-targeting and personalization have been the core of programmatic media.
 However, individual and cookie-based targeting is experiencing a sea change of regulations, greatly impacting the ability for personalization and precision.
 There are several solutions being proposed as a substitute, but this also means traditional targeting methods have regained their importance.
-The 2020 census provides updated granular measures to give media planners additional understanding of their audience demographics distribution as well as creates an opportunity to define TRPs for digital media in a way that has not been done before and will be needed in a more digitally anonymous world in order to maintain and improve upon long term marketing ROI.
+The 2020 census data provides updated granular measures to give media planners additional understanding of their audience demographics distribution as well as creates an opportunity to define TRPs for digital media in a way that has not been done before and will be needed in a more digitally anonymous world in order to maintain and improve upon long term marketing ROI.
 Being able to identify areas of the country or state which have a rich population of your consumer’s age and disposable income gives you a great place to start to build your targeting strategy.

 ReadySignal has built this process within the platform, allowing you to define custom populations quickly and easily (gender, age, race, etc.) at a state or zip code level, making it the easiest platform to work with Census data.